Josef-Friedrich/mscxyz/README.md

+# mscxyz

-Collection of Python scripts to manipulate the XML based *.mscx files of the notation software MuseScore.
+A command line tool to manipulate the XML based *.mscX and (Yet) *.mscZ files of the notation software MuseScore.